-9. Credit Agreement
+8. Credit Agreement

-On August 31, 2007, the Company entered into a five year syndicated credit agreement ("2007 Credit Agreement") for an initial facility of \$125,000 providing \$75,000 for revolving loans and letters of credit and \$50,000 for term loans.
-Upon the execution of the 2007 Credit Agreement, the Company borrowed \$50,000 under the term loan facility.
-This credit agreement is collateralized by substantially all of the assets of the Company.
+On August 31, 2007, the Company entered into a five year syndicated credit agreement ("Credit Agreement") for an initial facility of \$125,000 providing \$75,000 for revolving loans and letters of credit and \$50,000 for term loans.
+This credit agreement is collateralized by substantially all of the assets of the Company (including the capital stock of our subsidiaries) other than our real property and fixtures and any property subject to a certificate of title, subject to a lease or a similar interest.

 In accordance with the terms of the agreement, the Company has the ability to increase the revolving or term loan portions of the facility up to an aggregate of \$175,000 in minimum increments of \$5,000, subject to banking syndication approval.
 In addition, the Company has the ability to decrease the revolving commitments at any time in minimum decrements of \$1,000.
-Company borrowings under this 2007 Credit Agreement are charged interest at the Alternate Base Rate, which is the Company's option to elect either (1) the greater of the prime rate or the federal funds rate plus a spread of 0.5% and an additional 0.0% to 0.25% based on the Company's leverage ratio or (2) an adjusted London Interbank Offered Rate ("LIBOR") plus a spread of 1.0% to 1.75% based on the Company's leverage ratio.
-Upon the execution of the 2007 Credit Agreement, the Company borrowed \$50,000 under the term loan facility.
-In conjunction with the Offering, the Company repaid \$20,000 of the term loan and renegotiated the repayment terms to remove the quarterly repayment schedule.
+Company borrowings under the Credit Agreement are charged interest at the Alternate Base Rate, which is the Company's option to elect either (1) the greater of the prime rate or the federal funds rate plus a spread of 0.5% and an additional 0.0% to 0.25% based on the Company's leverage ratio or (2) an adjusted London Interbank Offered Rate ("LIBOR") plus a spread of 1.0% to 1.75% based on the Company's leverage ratio.
+Upon the execution of the Credit Agreement, the Company borrowed \$50,000 under the term loan facility.
+The Company repaid \$20,000 of the term loan in 2007 and renegotiated the repayment terms to remove the quarterly repayment schedule.
 The entire term loan is due on August 31, 2012.
-At December 31, 2009, the Company has \$30,000 outstanding under the term loan at an interest rate of 1.25% and \$15,000 of letter of credit outstanding under the revolving portion of the facility at an interest rate of 1.125%.
-The Company has \$60,000 available under the remaining Credit Agreement at December 31, 2009.
+At December 31, 2010, the Company had \$30,000 outstanding under the term loan at an interest rate of 1.31%, and a \$15,000 of letter of credit outstanding under the revolving portion of the facility at an interest rate of 1.125%.
+The Company had \$60,000 available under the remaining Credit Agreement at December 31, 2010.
+The Company is required to pay a 0.2% commitment fee on the unused portion of the credit facility.